nicholaspettit/thermocouple/README.md

 # Thermocouple
-Thermocouple Calculator
-This program is designed for the user to determine the temperature based off a voltage on various thermocouples.
+Thermocouple Calculator is designed for the user to determine the temperature based off a voltage on various thermocouples.

 Getting Started

 You can use the entire program or select bits of code you need for your project.

 Contributing